-The Government of Grenada has introduced a system of procuring its goods, works and services, and disposing its assets with the passing of the Public Procurement and Disposal of Public Property Act in 2014 and Regulations in 2015.
+The Government of Grenada has introduced a system of procuring its goods, works and services, and disposing of its assets, with the passing of the Public Procurement and Disposal of Public Property Act in 2014, and Regulations in 2015.

 The Act establishes the relevant institutions for the proper governance of the procurement system and prescribes the procedures for its efficient operation.
 The Public Procurement Board, the Review Commission, and the Central Procurement Unit, are the main institutional bodies in the system.